raynebc/editor-on-fire/Building_EOF_in_Windows.md

   1. GLib (download from http://ftp.gnome.org/pub/gnome/binaries/win32/glib/2.28/glib_2.28.8-1_win32.zip)
   1. rubberband (download from http://breakfastquay.com/rubberband/)

 Get MinGW (http://sourceforge.net/projects/mingw/) and install it.
 You can use this with many modern IDE's such as Dev-Cpp or CodeBlocks.
 Since Dev-Cpp is end of development and has some unresolved bugs, I personally recommend CodeBlocks.
 Installing MinGW to the root of a file system (ie. c:\mingw) will make things easier.
 When choosing which packages to install, make sure to select an appropriate posix style threads library (ie. "mingw32-pthreads-w32" if you are using the official release of MinGW).
 Ensure that MinGW's "bin" folder is in your PATH environment variable, so you can use gcc and mingw32-make from any current working directory.
 Allegro in Windows requires a DirectX SDK.
-Get one of them from http://alleg.sourceforge.net/wip.html.
+Get one of them from http://liballeg.org/download.html.
 Ie. download dx70\_mgw.zip and extract its contents to your MinGW install path (ie. c:\mingw), allowing files to be overwritten.
 This must be done in order for Allegro to build later.

 Get the zlib and libpng packages (http://tjaden.strangesoft.net/loadpng/mingw.html).
 Make sure they install to your MinGW installation directory and NOT to a subfolder, otherwise the source files won't get stored in the right folders and Allegro's CMake will not find them.

 Get MSYS (http://www.mingw.org/wiki/msys).
 MSYS 1.0.11 is an older version, but it works just fine and includes all parts in one installer, making it very easy to install.
-Install it and allow it to run the post install process.
+Install it to its default directory (c:\msys\1.0) and allow it to run the post install process.
 During this post install process, give it the correct path to your MinGW installation directory.
 Remember to use the forward slash / instead of backward slash \ between each directory (ie c:/mingw).

 Get the libogg and libvorbis Vorbis libraries (http://xiph.org/downloads).
 Extract each someplace WITHOUT spaces in the folder path.
 They will each be built using MSYS using the details below.
 Libogg has to be built first.
 If you extracted libogg to c:\libogg, launch MSYS, change to the right directory with:
 ```